NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Afternoon.md

 ------------------------
 Now, we will extend everything to plot the audio data and the Fourier transform in real-time.
 Therefore, we will use script "record_and_send_audio_data.py" on the Raspberry Pi 4 and the script "receive_audio_host.py" on your host computer.
-Go to both scripts and add the missing lines of code.
+Go to both scripts and add the missing lines of code (we indicated the important parts with a lot of hashtags #).
 Afterwards, you can run the scripts and see the audio data and the Fourier transform in real-time.

     python host_pc/receive_audio_host.py